Betterment vs. Wealthfront: Which Is Best for You?

-Betterment and Wealthfront are two of the biggest names in automated, web-based, investment portfolio management.
+When comparing Betterment and Wealthfront, you are looking at two of the biggest names in automated, web-based, investment portfolio management.
 Both aim to simplify options, offering a broad selection of exchange-traded funds, and streamline investing decisions via sophisticated algorithms that allocate and optimize portfolios.
-This human-less process translates into lower costs for customers, making robo-advisors a popular option for beginner investors and experienced investors alike.
+This humanless process translates into lower costs for customers, making robo-advisors a popular option for beginner investors and experienced investors alike.

 |Single Stock Diversification||No||Yes|